Meet the Cast of 'You' Season 5

 Tom Francis as Clayton

 Clayton, Bronte's asshole ex, is played by Tom Francis, 25, in the English actor's first onscreen role.
-He's best known as a stage actor, who won a Laurence Olivier Award for his starring role in Sunset Boulevard, and then made his Broadway debut when the show transferred to NYC.
+He's best known as a stage actor.
+He won a Laurence Olivier Award for his starring role in Sunset Boulevard.
+He later continued to appear in the show, making his Broadway debut, when it transferred to N.Y.C.
 Next up, Francis is set to appear in the Noah Baumbach film Jay Kelly, as well as the Netflix film The Mosquito Bowl: A Game Of Life And Death In World War II.

 Natasha Behnam as Dominique